soynet-support/SoyNet_model_market/README.md

  - `feedData(handle, data)` : Put the data into the SoyNet handle.
  - `inference(handle)` : Start inference.
  - `getOutput(handle, output)` : Put the inference data into the output.
+ - `freeSoyNet(handle)` : If you're done using a handle, destroy it.

    ※ `extend_param`